TBD54566975/developer.tbd.website/site/blog/2024-01-11-devcareer-winners.md

 ## 🏅 Decentralized VR Museum

 Decentralized VR Museum was created by team **Digital Dream Crafters**.
-It's an immersive virtual reality experience that allows users secure access to art work.
+It's an immersive virtual reality experience that allows users secure access to artwork.

 **Try It Out:**